DumontHenry/SnakeGame_PythonScript/README.md

 # SnakeGame_PythonScript
-Small SnakeGame made with PyGame
+Small SnakeGame made with PyGame.
 If you feel to make somme progress on the code please comment :) ;p !!!!!!